-All lessons, especially those in the RSE programme, will have the best interests of pupils at heart, enabling them to grow in knowledge and understanding of relationships and sex, developing appropriate personal and social skills and becoming appreciative of the values and attitudes which underpin the Christian understanding of what it means to be fully human.
+All lessons, especially those in the RHSE programme, will have the best interests of pupils at heart, enabling them to grow in knowledge and understanding of relationships and sex, developing appropriate personal and social skills and becoming appreciative of the values and attitudes which underpin the Christian understanding of what it means to be fully human.

 Pupils will be encouraged to talk to their parents/carers about the issues which are discussed in the programme.
-Teachers will always help pupils facing personal difficulties, in line with the school's pastoral care.
-Teachers should explain to pupils that they cannot offer unconditional confidentiality, in matters which are illegal or abusive for instance, in line with the school's safeguarding procedures.
+In line with the school's pastoral care practice, teachers will always help pupils facing personal difficulties.
+Again in line with the school's safeguarding procedures, teachers should explain to pupils that they cannot offer unconditional confidentiality in matters of, for instance, illegality or abuse.
 Teachers will explain that in such circumstances they would have to inform others, e.g., parents, head teacher, but that the pupils would always be informed first that such action was going to be taken.